moerv9/sentiment/docs/9_Appendices.md

 </br>

 ### A
+- API
+An Application Programming Interface allows two distinct software programs to communicate with each other and use their services.
+A software's user doesn't get in touch with an API since it works in the background and is only used by the programmer for it's unique features.

 - Arbitrage
 The process of buying a stock, cryptocurrency or commodity in one place and selling in another at the same time to achieve a profit from different prices.